SSoelvsten/cudd/README.md

 At this point, you may include the C header `"cudd.h"` and/or the C++ header `"cuddObj.hh"` and get started on programming.

+Building the API documentation is possible via the `cudd-doc` target (requires Doxygen to be installed).
+You can then open `doc/html/index.html` in the CUDD project build directory.

 ## Additional Content